-As the global gateway of Greater Newcastle, our City attracts people from a wide catchment for employment, education, tourism, recreation, social and cultural events, services and business.
-We all know it is a great place to live, work and play, and our City of Newcastle Disability Inclusion Action Plan (DIAP) outlines how we can further enhance access and inclusion for the benefit of people with disabilities and our entire community.
+Newcastle continues to be the regional heart of the Hunter, drawing in people from a wide catchment for employment, education, tourism, recreation, social and cultural events, services and business.
+We all know it is a great place to live, work and play, and the Disability Inclusion Action Plan (DIAP) outlines how we can further enhance access and inclusion for the benefit of people with disabilities and our entire community.

-We know that one in six residents of Newcastle has a disability.
+More than one in six residents of Newcastle has a disability.
 Based upon 2021 population estimates, this means that 30,835 Novocastrians are living with disability, whether it be mild, moderate, or severe.
-In presenting the Disability Inclusion Action Plan 2021-2025, I reaffirm that we are committed to ensuring Newcastle is an inclusive community for all people.
+In presenting the Disability Inclusion Action Plan 2022 -2026, I confirm that Council is committed to ensuring Newcastle is an inclusive community for all people.

-The city has benefitted from significant development and renewal over the life of the previous DIAP and will continue to do so for the life of this new plan.
+Newcastle has benefitted from significant development over the life of the previous DIAP and will continue to do so for the life of this new plan.
 I am proud that we have been able to deliver more accessible infrastructure for everyday activities: installing adult lift and change facilities at Nobbys Beach and the Newcastle Museum, creating more inclusive play spaces in parks, and improving Local Centres across Newcastle with easier access to local services.

 I am pleased that we have been adapting the way we deliver programs, activities and services, as well as the way we communicate with our community.
 We are not only thinking about accessible infrastructure, but about how people live and interact every day, and how we can deliver our services in a more inclusive way.